jotieno/Elk-Stack-Deployment/README.md

 | Web-1      | No                  | 10.0.0.7             |
 | Web-2      | No                  | 10.0.0.8             |

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it expedites the process of implementing new virtual machines
+No configuration was performed manually, which is advantageous because it expedites the process of implementing new virtual machines and eliminates the human error factor.

-The playbook implements the following tasks:
+The install ELK-playbook implements the following tasks:
 - Install docker.io
 - Install pip3
 - Install Docker python module
 - Increase memory
 - Download and launch ELK docker and ELK container

+The install metricbeat-playbook implements the following tasks:
+- Download metricbeat
+- Install metricbeat
+- drop in metricbeat config
+- Enable and configure docker module for metricbeat
+- Set up metricbeat
+- Start metricbeat
+- Enable metricbeat on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![ELK Docker](https://github.com/jotieno/Elk-Stack-Deployment/blob/main/Images/ELD-Docker-ps-Output.png)

+The tasks to install filebeat are similar to the tasks outlined above apart form some slight differences in the config files at set up.

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: